 Kathy Russin is the Military Sexual Trauma Program Coordinator for the Department of Veterans Affairs in Maine.
 In this episode she talks about the prevalence of Military Sexual Trauma among veterans, and explains that it is not limited to rape, and affects both men and women.
 She explains how MST is different from combat PTSD …read more »

 Ruth Moore is the namesake of the Ruth Moore Act, a piece of pending legislation which would remove some of the current barriers to treatment and justice for survivors of military sexual trauma.
 This part of the interview covers Ruth’s path to personal healing after returning from overseas duty, and her choice to share her …read more »

 In this episode of Safe Space Radio, Ruth Moore talks about being sexually assaulted by her commanding officer in the Navy, after which she was ostracized and punished for seeking help.
 Ruth eventually escaped, but as she explains, there are thousands of other young soldiers who are not as fortunate.

 Feminist scholar Cynthia Enloe discusses about how women are affected by war and militarization.
 Her work focuses on sexual violence—and its subsequent silencing—as a repressive political tool, and about international efforts by feminist activists to make the United Nations address this issue.
 You can read UN Security Council Resolution 1325 here.

-This week I speak with Alice, an asylee from Burundi who now lives in Maine.
-She talks about her work in both countries to support and empower women who have faced cultural silencing and endured trauma.
-Together we explore ways that refugees might be connected with therapists …read more »
+This episode of Safe Space Radio features Alice Barakagwira, an asylum-seeker from Burundi who now lives in Portland, Maine.
+She talks about her work to support and empower women who have faced cultural silencing and endured trauma in both Burundi and the U.S. Alice and Anne explore ways that refugees might be connected with therapists …read more »